equino-actracker/actracker-search-feeder/README.md

 The application version is maintained automatically with the [equino-version](https://github.com/marcinciapa/equino-gradle-plugins/blob/master/equino-version/README.md)
 Gradle plugin.
 The current version is passed to the POM using the [versions-maven-plugin](https://www.mojohaus.org/versions/versions-maven-plugin/).
-This is the only purpose of Gradle being present in actracker-search-feeder project.
+Maintaining the version is the only purpose of Gradle being present in actracker-search-feeder repository.
 The build lifecycle is maintained using Maven.

 # Deployment
-actracker-search-feeder is deployed to [Equino Kubernetes cluster](https://github.com/marcinciapa/equino-kubernetes) from Jenkins pipelines.
+The application is deployed to [Equino Kubernetes cluster](https://github.com/marcinciapa/equino-kubernetes) from Jenkins pipelines.
 The deployment is handled by Maven [jkube](https://www.eclipse.org/jkube/docs/kubernetes-maven-plugin/) plugin.